Per-module Base

 for t in meta.sorted_tables:

-print(t.schema or "(no schema)", t.name)This is also what the make doctor SM011 check uses — it compares this set against the Alembic history to detect tables that exist in code but not in any migration.
+print(t.name)This is also what the boot-time SM011 check uses — it compares this set against the Alembic history to detect tables that exist in code but not in any migration.